Sakyawira/Sakyawira/README.md

 ### Steering Behaviours
 [This](https://github.com/Sakyawira/Steering-Behaviours) project showcases my implementation of autonomous agents and their different steering behaviours.

-### C++ OpenGL Terrain, Shadows, and Skeletal Animation
-[This](https://github.com/Sakyawira/AdvancedGraphics) is a showcase of terrain generation using tessellation and geometry shaders as well as shadow-mapping and skeletal animation in OpenGL and C++.

 ### Cloth Simulation
 [This](https://github.com/Sakyawira/ClothPhysics) is a cloth simulation using Verlet integration in OpenGl and C++.